 - Provide authority for local environmental health staff to inspect and enforce the numerous state laws pertaining to: i) the manufacturing of food and beverage products that contain cannabis (termed "edible cannabis products"); and ii) the retail sale and dispensing of cannabis products including, but not limited to, leaf, bud, edibles, beverages, tinctures, candies, etc. - Provide local authority to establish, inspect, and enforce additional rules and restrictions on the manufacturing and sale of consumer products which contain cannabis. - Provide local authority to restrict use of cannabis in public places and smoking of cannabis in multi-unit housing.
 Currently, the County has a second hand smoke ordinance that bans the smoking of cannabis products in the unincorporated area of the County in all of the same places where tobacco smoking is prohibited.
-In addition, Additionally, in March of 2018 the County is poised to consider Board adopted a revised ordinance that would add multi-unit prohibition on smoking in multiunit residences to that is inclusive of the locations where both tobacco and use of cannabis smoking would be prohibited.
-The current and proposed smoking prohibitions are inclusive of also restrict the use of electronic smoking devices (vaping).
+Additionally, in March of 2018 the Board adopted a prohibition on smoking in multiunit residences that is inclusive of the use of cannabis.
+The current and proposed smoking prohibitions also restrict the use of electronic smoking devices (vaping).
 In addition, the County could consider an outright ban on the use of cannabis in any form at certain pubic events and venues.